ehcache/ehcache3/clustered/clustered-dist/src/assemble/README.txt

 Ehcache 3.1
 =========================

-Welcome to version 3.1 of Ehcache with Terrcotta-based distributed caching.
+Welcome to version 3.1 of Ehcache with Terracotta-based distributed caching.

 Contents
 ---------------